zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to zplugin in the last 90 days.</summary>

+* 12-10-2019
+  - Special value for the `id-as''` ice – `auto`.
+It sets the plugin/snippet ID automatically to the last component of its spec, e.g.:

+    ```zsh
+    zplugin ice id-as"auto"
+    zplugin load robobenklein/zinc
+    ```

+    will load the plugin as `id-as'zinc'`.

 * 14-09-2019
   - There's a Vim plugin which extends syntax highlighting of zsh scripts with coloring of the Zplugin commands.
 [Project